 While each of the following checklists serve a unique purpose, they are all aimed towards a common goal.
 They can easily be organized by following an identical structure for each one.
 Yasmin Nozari, an expert product manager, uses task name, owner, and status as her base.
 Not only does it help her productivity (another expertise of hers), but it also streamlines the process.

-Speaking of productivity, we’ve compiled some base checklists you can use to get started with your release management plan.
+Speaking of productivity, we’ve compiled some base checklists you can use to get started with your release management plan, including one that can be used for Agile in IT operations.
 Add your own unique tasks to these other common project requirements to get the ball rolling:

 Release readiness checklist